ohizest/gcp-django-deploy-/README.md

 * Process Manager: systemd
 * Custom firewall rules and static IP setup

-### Step 1: Create a VM on Google Cloud Platform
+### Step 1: Provisioned a Virtual Machine on Google Cloud
-Created a VM Instance on on Google Cloud Platform using the settings below:
+I created a Compute Engine VM instance on Google Cloud Platform using the following configuration:
 ```
  --zone=us-central1-a \
     --machine-type=e2-micro \